shwetad-git/ShortUrl_Assignment/readme.rst

 Please follow below instructions to run and test the assignment:

 1. Install the XAMPP server on local system
-2. Create folder into xampp/htdocs/
+2. Create folder 'shorturl' into xampp/htdocs/ i.e. xampp/htdocs/shorturl
-3. Unzip folder and upload them into xampp/htdocs/'your_folder'
+3. Unzip folder and upload them into xampp/htdocs/shorturl

 2. create new database called "shorturl_db" in phpMyAdmin.
 	- import the database dump file in shorturl_db database.

 3. Now time to view the assignment.
-	- If your folder name is 'shorturl' then
 	- Hit the URL "http://localhost/shorturl/" in browser

 ## Running the tests

 Run the project
-- If your folder name is 'shorturl' then
   Hit the URL "http://localhost/shorturl/" in browser